 This interesting feature is for you to be able to perform two data collections over a given period of time (this period is the parameter value, in seconds) and to analyze the difference in tempdb allocation, readings, writes, etc. between the two. collections performed.

 In the example below, I specified an interval of 10 seconds between each collection.
-At the end of 10 seconds, columns will be created with the suffix “_delta”, demonstrating the difference between the first and second run.
+At the end of 10 seconds, columns with the suffix “_delta” will be created, demonstrating the difference between the first and the second execution.

-This is very useful for analyzing tempdb allocation growth or realtime disk reads.
-Often, analyzing just the total and current session allocation is not enough to estimate resource growth and allocation, making this feature very interesting for DBAs.
+This is very useful for analyzing growth of tempdb allocation or disk readings in real time.
+Often, analyzing only the total allocation of the session and the current one is not enough to estimate the growth and allocation of resources, making this resource very interesting for DBA's.

 As I have shown in some examples above, this parameter is used to define which columns should be part of the final result of SP execution.

-This parameter is used to change the display of some columns to a more “human” reading mode.
-With the value 1, the output format will use variable length fonts.
-With the value 2, the output format will use fixed length fonts.
+This parameter is used to change the way of viewing some columns to a more “human” way of reading.
+With the value 1, the output format will use fonts of variable length.
+With value 2, the output format will use fixed-length fonts.